microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ## VS Code's WASI Implementation

-WebAssembly code execution is sync.
-So once a WebAssembly execution started the JavaScript worker is blocked until the execution finished.
-This characteristic caused two problems for the execution inside VS Code:
+One of the big differences between WASI and VS Code's API is: WebAssembly code execution is sync (e.g. once a WebAssembly execution started the JavaScript worker is blocked until the execution finished) whereas most of VS Code's API (especially around file access) is async.
+This characteristic causes two problems for the execution of WebAssembly code inside VS Code extension host worker:

 - we need to avoid that the extension host is blocked when executing WebAssemblies since this would block other extensions from being executed.
-- the whole VS Code API is async.
-So we need a mechanism to map the sync behavior of WebAssemblies onto the async VS Code API.
+- as said most of the VS Code API is async.
+So we need a mechanism to map the sync behavior of WebAssemblies / WASI onto the async VS Code API.

 The first problem is easy to solve: we simply run the WebAssembly code in a separate worker thread.
 The second one is harder since mapping sync code onto async code needs suspending the sync executing thread and resuming it when the asynchronously computed result is available.
 The [JavaScript-Promise Integration Proposal for WebAssembly](https://github.com/WebAssembly/js-promise-integration) will solve this problem on the WASM layer and there is an experimental implementation of the proposal in [V8](https://v8.dev/blog/jspi).
 However when we started the effort that implementation was not available yet and even today it is still limited to V8.
 So we choose a different implementation which uses [`SharedArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) and [`Atomics`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) to map the sync WASI API onto VS Code's async API.
 The approach works as follows: